-The official website of the European Union (www.europa.eu) is the biggest digital portal on the net.
+The official website of the European Union (www.europa.eu) is the most extensive digital portal on the net.
 It is also the point of entry to an immense plethora of digital resources for professionals working with the EU, economic operators who want to pursue business in the EU, citizens and consumers living and working in the EU and academics and scholars researching about the EU.
-Moreover, a countless number of other websites (either free or commercial) have flourished over the years augmenting even more the information offer ready to be accessed.
+Moreover, countless other websites (either free or commercial) have flourished over the years, augmenting the information offer ready to be accessed even more.

 What will you learn?

-Thanks to this online course, you will learn how to find quickly and efficiently:
+Thanks to this online course, you will learn how to quickly and efficiently find:

 - policy initiatives, legislative proposals and work programmes;